DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 - We need some *visual indication of where the exit portal is* BEFORE it turns on and lights up.
 	- Having a dimmer version of the circle on the floor might not even be enough ngl
 	- Maybe we should have doorways in our game and place to portals next to those doorways?
+	- Beam of light
+		- Have the rest of the room dim
+		- Have the beam be less extreme as you get closer

 #### Clearing a Floor